AustinMadert/real_estate_opportunity_lih/README.md

  - Distance to public transportation
  - Relative dispersion across the city

+ For a more in-depth walkthrough of the project, visit the <a href=Project_Walkthrough.md>project walkthrough markdown </a>

- The workflow is split across multiple jupyter notebooks located in the 'notebooks' folder.
-Additionally, scrapers and helper functions can be found in the src and helper_functions folders respetively.
+ The workflow is split across multiple working jupyter notebooks located in the 'notebooks' folder.
+Additionally, scrapers and helper functions can be found in the src and helper_functions folders respectively.